 If you're headed to Iasi, Romania for a semester abroad with International Language Programs, you're in luck!
 There are so many things to do in this beautiful city that are very easy on the wallet.

 At ILP, we talk about underrated countries A LOT!
 And Romania is hovering right at the top of our list.
-While you're in Romania, volunteering in a local orphanage through ILP, you'll have lots of time to make a difference in the lives of the cutie babies and kiddos you'll be serving.
+While you're in Romania, volunteering in the orphanage program through ILP, you'll have lots of time to make a difference in the lives of the cutie babies and kiddos you'll be serving.
 But, you'll also have lots of time to explore the cities (and even countries) around you, shop for rad souvenirs, and sample a ton of the local food.

 Want to know more about this opportunity?

-Learn About Volunteering In An Orphanage
+Learn About Volunteering In Romania's Orphanage Program

 Because you’ll be living in Romania for a whole semester you’ll have tons of weekends and afternoons to really experience what this country has to offer.
 The city you live in really starts to feel like home after a couple months of exploring it.
 We’re big fans of going with other volunteers to scope out every museum, explore the beautiful parks, enjoy the best architecture, and of course, savor all the local treats.
 But even better is when you can do all of this without emptying your bank account.
 If you want to save your lei, use these tips!

 - Have A Picnic